 As Halloween approaches, firefighters are reminding parents to protect their children from flammable fancy dress costumes.

-Justin Evans, Head of Community Fire Safety, said: “We want people to enjoy celebrating Halloween, but to make sure that they are aware of the potential dangers that can be faced if their costume catches fire.
+Dave Hughes, Head of Fire Safety and West Area for North Wales Fire and Rescue Service, said: “We want people to enjoy celebrating Halloween, but to make sure that they are aware of the potential dangers that can be faced if their costume catches fire.

 “The popularity of Halloween fancy dress costumes for children has grown enormously in recent years and we issue this advice to warn people so that they can enjoy themselves while staying safe.”

 Here are Dave’s safety tips -